YellowOnion/steam-runtime-tools/pressure-vessel/wrap.1.md

 :   Disable all interactivity and redirection: ignore `--shell`,
     all `--shell-` options, `--terminal`, `--tty` and `--xterm`.

+`--copy-runtime`, `--no-copy-runtime`
+:   If a `--runtime` is active, copy it into a subdirectory of the
+    `--variable-dir`, edit the copy in-place, and mount the copy read-only in the container, instead of setting up elaborate bind-mount structures.
+    This option requires the `--variable-dir` option to be used.

+    `--no-copy-runtime` disables this behaviour and is currently the default.

 `--copy-runtime-into` *DIR*
-:   If a `--runtime` is active, copy it into a subdirectory of *DIR*,
-    edit the copy in-place, and mount the copy read-only in the container, instead of setting up elaborate bind-mount structures.
+:   If *DIR* is an empty string, equivalent to `--no-copy-runtime`.
+    Otherwise, equivalent to `--copy-runtime --variable-dir=DIR`.

 `--env-if-host` *VAR=VAL*
 :   If *COMMAND* is run with `/usr` from the host system, set